microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationUser.md

               - `[Owner <String>]`:
               - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Collection of tasks in the plan.
 Read-only.
 Nullable.
               - `[Title <String>]`: Required.
 Title of the plan.
-            - `[Plans <IMicrosoftGraphPlannerPlan1[]>]`: Read-only.
+            - `[Plans <IMicrosoftGraphPlannerPlan[]>]`: Read-only.
 Nullable.
 Returns the plannerTasks assigned to the user.
             - `[RecentPlanReferences <IMicrosoftGraphPlannerRecentPlanReferenceCollection>]`: plannerRecentPlanReferenceCollection
               - `[(Any) <Object>]`: This indicates any property can be added to this object.
-            - `[RecentPlans <IMicrosoftGraphPlannerPlan1[]>]`: Read-only.
+            - `[RecentPlans <IMicrosoftGraphPlannerPlan[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans that have been recently viewed by the user in apps that support recent plans.
-            - `[RosterPlans <IMicrosoftGraphPlannerPlan1[]>]`: Read-only.
+            - `[RosterPlans <IMicrosoftGraphPlannerPlan[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans contained by the plannerRosters the user is a member.
             - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Read-only.
 Nullable.
 Returns the plannerTasks assigned to the user.
           - `[PostalCode <String>]`: The postal code for the user's postal address.
 The postal code is specific to the user's country/region.
 In the United States of America, this attribute contains the ZIP code.
 Maximum length is 40 characters.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
           - `[PreferredDataLocation <String>]`: The preferred data location for the user.
 For more information, see OneDrive Online Multi-Geo.
           - `[PreferredLanguage <String>]`: The preferred language for the user.
 Should follow ISO 639-1 Code; for example en-US.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
           - `[PreferredName <String>]`: The preferred name for the user.
-Returned only on $select.
+Not Supported.
+This attribute returns an empty string.Returned only on $select.
           - `[Presence <IMicrosoftGraphPresence>]`: presence
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[Id <String>]`: